-As of July 31, 2023, we had a total of 5,962 employees, including 3,656 employees located outside the United States, with the majority of non-US based employees located in India.
+As of July 31, 2022, we had a total of 4,975 employees, including 2,737 employees located outside the United States, with the majority of non-US based employees located in India.
 None of our U.S. based employees are represented by a labor union or covered by a collective bargaining agreement.
 We have not experienced any work stoppages and we consider our relations with our employees to be positive and collaborative.

 Zscaler's vision is to create a world in which the exchange of information is always secure and seamless.
-Specifically, ensuring that our people and culture are aligned with this vision is critical to our success.
+Ensuring that our people and culture are aligned with this vision is critical to our success.
 In order to continue to innovate and to execute our business strategy, we must attract, develop, and retain skilled employees, particularly in the areas of product development, engineering, sales and customer success.
-We added 987 new employees over the past 12 months in response to growing customer interest in and demand for our products.
+Our position as a market leader enables us to be a destination for cybersecurity talent looking to innovate and contribute to enabling digital transformation, and while hiring and retaining employees with expertise in cybersecurity has become more difficult due to increased competition for talent, we have added 1,822 new employees over the past 12 months in response to growing customer interest in and demand for our products.

-We understand the importance of human capital so investing in our culture, talent development, compensation and benefits, and diversity and inclusion is essential.
+We understand the importance of human capital so investing in our culture, talent development, compensation and benefits, and diversity and inclusion continues to be a priority.